ChaoZhang173/1D-peloton/README.md

 3. use of input file
 4. restart
 5. time anaylsis
-6. material
-7. merge the computeDensityIntegral with computeHeatDeposition
+6. merge the computeDensityIntegral with computeHeatDeposition

 ## Previous Work:
 1. Code Structure: Chao  02/28/2024